CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 In this task you will learn how to monitor the cost of a workload with tools like Azure Advisor, Azure Cost Management and Billing.

 **a.
-Azure Advisor:** It helps you optimize and reduce your overall Azure spend by identifying idle and underutilized resources.
+Azure Advisor:** It helps you optimize and reduce your overall Azure spending by identifying idle and underutilized resources.
 You can get cost recommendations from the Cost tab on the Advisor dashboard.

 1. In the Azure portal, search for Advisor and select **Advisor** from the suggestions.

    ![](./media/costopt-25.png)

 2. The Advisor dashboard will display a summary of your recommendations for all selected subscriptions.
-You can choose the subscriptions that you want recommendations to be displayed for using the subscription filter dropdown.
+You can choose the subscriptions for which you want the recommendations to be displayed for using the subscription filter dropdown.

    ![](./media/costopt-26.png)

 3. Now to get recommendations for Cost category, click on the Cost tab.
-You can either select it from the **dashboard(1)** or in the left pane, under _Recommendations_ you have **Cost(2)** tab.
+You can either select it from the **Dashboard (1)** or in the left pane, under _Recommendations_ you have **Cost (2)** tab.

    ![](./media/costopt-27.png)